-"Board of Trustees" means the board of trustees of the Trust.
+"Audit Committee" means the audit committee of the Trustees."Board of Trustees" means the board of trustees of the Trust.

 "Capital Expenditures" means expenses paid in connection with construction, modification, reconstruction or improvements to, or on, the Properties.

 "CBCA" means the Canada Business Corporations Act, as amended from time to time.